DotNetNomads/NextApi/documentation/articles/uploadqueue.md

 }
 ```

-"Abitech.NextApi.TestServer" in .AddUploadQueueService() is the assembly name that contains all the entity models and corresponding IRepo classes of those entities that you will be able to create, update and delete through UploadQueueService. ___Your models must implement the IUploadQueueEntity interface.___
+"NextApi.TestServer" in .AddUploadQueueService() is the assembly name that contains all the entity models and corresponding IRepo classes of those entities that you will be able to create, update and delete through UploadQueueService. ___Your models must implement the IUploadQueueEntity interface.___

 There you go!
 Now you can upload UQ operations by using NextApiClient or other apps like Postman.